historic-trails/website/sites/alexander-majors-house.md

   image-url="alexander-majors-portrait.jpg"
 %}

-In August 1848 Majors started carrying freight from Independence, Missouri to Santa Fe, New Mexico, a distance of 800 miles. [^Morton2012b] Majors became the first Missouri traders to freight supplies to Santa Fe after the [Mexican War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War), taking six wagons there and back in a record time of 92 days.
+In August 1848 Majors started carrying freight from Independence, Missouri to Santa Fe, New Mexico, a distance of 800 miles.[^Morton2012b] Majors became the first Missouri traders to freight supplies to Santa Fe after the [Mexican War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War), taking six wagons there and back in a record time of 92 days.
 The increased military presence in the Southwest made the journey safer.[^Godfrey1994B] The opening of [Oregon Territory](https://en.wikipedia.org/wiki/Oregon_Territory) for settlement in 1848 and the [California Gold Rush](https://en.wikipedia.org/wiki/California_Gold_Rush) in 1849, and the expansion of military forts in the West throughout the 1850s presented Majors with many opportunities to expand his business.[^Morton2012c]

 Majors made his workers pledge that they would treat his animals with kindness, use no profanity, stay sober all the time, and behave like gentlemen while they were his employees.
 Majors had a great work ethic, but he rested his oxen and men from Saturday afternoon to Monday morning and held worship services on Sundays.
-By 1854, Majors had earned a reputation as one of the most successful freighters on the Western frontier.[^Godfrey1994iii]
+By 1854 Majors had earned a reputation as one of the most successful freighters on the Western frontier.[^Godfrey1994iii]

 ## Russell, Majors, and Waddell
 {% include figure.html